This topic describes the commands to view, create, delete, and scale virtual warehouses.

 TEXT

-You need Superuser Permission for the Instance to restart a virtual warehouse.
+The Superuser permission for the instance is required to restart a virtual warehouse.

-Restarting a virtual warehouse is an asynchronous process.
-To confirm the operation is complete, use the
+Because restarting a virtual warehouse is an asynchronous process, running the SQL command does not mean the operation is complete.
+You must use the

 (Recommended) Use the UI